Sirivasv/AlRyNo/index.md

 ## Case study using Impro-Visor

 We used Impro-Visor to test the similarity measures that had the best results in our controlled experiments and for comparison is included a simple measure that is Euclidean Distance.
 For each group of melodies the similarity was calculated for the X axis to the Corpus created by the user.
 For the Y axis it was calculated with the corresponding solos of the composer pre-built grammar.
-For example the Tradings between Caleb and Miles Davis were compared with Caleb's corpus for the X axis and with the grammar solos of Miles Davis for the Y axis.
+For example the Tradings between User and Miles Davis were compared with User's corpus for the X axis and with the grammar solos of Miles Davis for the Y axis.

 The following melodies were used:

-### Corpus - Caleb
+### Corpus - User
-  Original pieces composed by co-author Caleb Rascon, they are 12 measures in length.
+  Original pieces composed by an User, they are 12 measures in length.

 {% include embed-audio.html src="./audios/CalebRascon/WAV_CORPUS/rola1.wav" %}
 {% include embed-audio.html src="./audios/CalebRascon/WAV_CORPUS/rola2.wav" %}